theophilly/food-ordering-app/README.md

 ## <a name="backend"></a> Backend

-The `backend` contains a completed Node js application.
-You would need to set up your environment and some environment variables to run the application successfully.
+The `backend` contains a completed Node js and Express application.
+Link to the backend repo and setup will appear here shortly

 [Find the steps to set up the backend server locally in the backend's README](https://github.com/theophilly/music-player-backend).